 Getting kids through that transition from when you take care of their teeth to when they do can be tricky.
 You recognize the importance of dental care, but your little one is just learning what it means to follow a daily routine.
 Making the learning process enjoyable can help your preschooler stick to the routine, so try some of these apps, games and songs to create a lifelong love of oral health.

 Your preschooler probably loves playing with your smartphone or tablet.
 Make the best of that playtime with the Colgate Tooth Fairy app.
 Available for both iOS and Android, the app includes a game that makes defending teeth against bacteria fun.
 It also includes a tooth map for showing your child where teeth are coming through or have been lost, and a section for moms to find important dental health information.
 The game is the perfect way to start a discussion with your child about the importance of regular brushing and flossing.

 Products made specially for your child's size, tastes and interests can be a great way to make the routine more fun.
-Bring your child with you to the store to pick out a cute toothbrush with a familiar face, such as the Colgate® Dora the Explorer™ toothbrush, which is specifically made to fit young hands and mouths.
+Bring your child with you to the store to pick out a cute toothbrush with a familiar face, such as the Colgate Minions toothbrush, which has a comfortable thumb rest and non-slip cushioned handle for better control.
 And by appealing to your preschooler's interests through their favorite characters, he'll be more comfortable with oral hygiene.